Chromatic numbers of Kneser-type graphs: Remarks

 Unfortunately, the presented approach depends heavily on the particular choice of the parameters $(r, s) = (4, 2)$ and it is not completely clear how one can extend it to larger values of $r, s$ or to other families of graphs.

 In particular, if one tries to generalize the method to an arbitrary graph $G(n, r, s)$ with $r \le 2s+1$ one faces the following problems:

-{\bf 1.} What should replace the set $\A$, that is an approximate design which is invariant under an action of a large group (of large transitivity)?
-It is only straightforward to do in the case then $s = r-2$: one can consider a family of sets which elements sum up to $0$ (it is natural to identify $[n]$ with $\FF_p^s\setminus 0$).
+{\bf 1.} What should replace the set $\A$, that is an approximate design which is invariant under an action of a large group (more precisely, a group of large transitivity, for instance, $GL_t(\FF_p)$)?
+It is only straightforward to come up with such a family in the case then $s = r-2$: identify $[n]$ with $\FF_p^s \setminus 0$ and consider a family of sets which elements sum up to $0$.
 The action of the general linear group $GL_s(\FF_p)$ will preserve this family.

-{\bf 2.} During the proof we mostly considered determinants of operators, not operators themselves.
-This allowed us to use polynomial techniques in Section \ref{ss3}, the commutativity of $\FF_p^\times$ allowed us to construct the ``wall" in Section \ref{ss4}: indeed, the key observation was that the size of the boundary of a box is much smaller than the size of the box itself.
+{\bf 2.} During the proof, it was essential to work with determinants of linear operators instead of operators themselves.
+For instance, it allowed us to use polynomial methods in Section \ref{ss3}, the commutativity of $\FF_p^\times$ allowed us to construct the ``wall" in Section \ref{ss4}: indeed, the key observation was that the size of the boundary of a box is much smaller than the size of the box itself.
 It is completely false if one tries to apply this idea to $GL_2(\FF_p)$ directly.
-But for $s \ge 3$ the determinant is not strong enough to capture all the edges of the graph: some elements of the same orbit will inevitably have the same determinants of the corresponding operators.
-So any determinant-based coloring will not be able to distinguish them.
+But for $s \ge 3$ the determinant is not strong enough to capture all the edges of the graph: the set $E$ of linear operators in $\FF_p^s$ which map a fixed set $A$ to a set which intersects $A$ in at least $s$ elements always contains operators of determinant 1, unless $s = 2$.

-{\bf 3.} Splitting the graph into structured and degenerate parts will also become harder.
+{\bf 3.} Splitting the graph into ``structured" (4-element subsets of elements of $\A^{good}$ in our case) and ``degenerate" (the set $U$ in our case) parts will also become harder.
 Consider, for instance, the graph $G = G(n, r, r-2)$.
 We would like to prove that $\chi(G(n, r, r-2)) \sim \frac{n^2}{6}$.
-But note that $G(n, r, r-2)$ contains many copies of $G(n-r+3, 3, 1)$ which has almost the same chromatic number and has only $O(n^3)$ vertices.
+But note that $G(n, r, r-2)$ contains a lot of copies of the graph $G(n-r+3, 3, 1)$ which has almost the same chromatic number and has only $O(n^3)$ vertices.
 This means that the ``degenerate" part of the graph should be very carefully defined so that it will not accidentally contain a copy of $G(n-r+3, 3, 1)$ inside.
+Note that the case $(r, s) = (4, 2)$ the set $U$ contains many subgraphs isomorphic to $G(n, 2, 0)$ but, luckily for us, the chromatic number of the latter graph grows linearly.